epfl-lasa/icra19-lfd-tutorial-exercises/exercise1_learning/README.md

 This package includes GUI simulations and demo scripts for learning stable non-linear Dynamical Systems (DS) from demonstrations using LPV-DS [1] and SEDS [2] approaches developed in LASA-EPFL.

 ### Running the gui for exercise sessions
-- ```gui_lpvDS.m```: Brings up a GUI including for estimation of Globally Asymptotically Stable Dynamical Systems focused on Linear Parameter Varying formulation with GMM-based mixing function and different Lyapunov candidate functions as proposed in [1], where a non-linear DS formulated as:
+- ```gui_lpvDS.m```: Brings up a GUI for estimation of Globally Asymptotically Stable Dynamical Systems focused on Linear Parameter Varying formulation with GMM-based mixing function and different Lyapunov candidate functions as proposed in [1], where a non-linear DS formulated as:
 <p align="center">
 <img src="https://github.com/nbfigueroa/ds-opt/blob/master/figs/img/f_x.gif"></>